jschrier/blog/_posts/2023-01-22-Imaginary-Syllabi:-War-and-Peace-and-Optimization.md

 * Presh Talwar, [The Joy of Game Theory](https://amzn.to/3ZXPFrt) --- essays about game theory topics for a popular audience
 * Ken Binmore, [Playing for Real: A Text on Game Theory](https://amzn.to/3iXl7Wk) --advanced undergraduate course on game theory for economists and social scientists
 * O'Conner & Robertson (1996) [History of matrices and determinants (website)](https://mathshistory.st-andrews.ac.uk/HistTopics/Matrices_and_determinants/)
+* [Marginal University: Economic History of the Soviet Union (online course)](https://mru.org/economic-history-soviet-union)---a 41 video course, but maybe particular selections are useful for our purpose

 # Other books on reserve